-- 1. Number.
-The Agency shall consist of three members, one of whom shall be designated by the Council as chairman. - 2.
-Appointment.
+1. Number.
+The Agency shall consist of three members, one of whom shall be designated by the Council as chairman.

+2. Appointment.
 The three members of the Agency and one alternate shall be appointed by the Council from tribal members whom the Council deems qualified, giving due weight to the candidates' education, experience, and integrity.
-Members of the Council may serve as members of the Agency. - 3.
-Term.
-Initial appointments to the Agency shall be for the following terms: Chairman -- three years; one member -- two years; one member -- one year; alternate member three years.
+Members of the Council may serve as members of the Agency.

+3. Term.
+Initial appointments to the Agency shall be for the following terms: Chairman -- three years; one member -- two years; one member -- one year; alternate member -- three years.
 Thereafter, all appointments shall be for three-year terms, provided that if a vacancy occurs for any reason, the Council shall appoint a replacement for the remainder of the replaced person's term.
-Agency members may only be suspended or removed by a vote of at least four members of the Council (with the Chairman of the Council entitled to vote), for good cause. - 4.
-Registered Agent.
+Agency members may only be suspended or removed by a vote of at least four members of the Council, for good cause.

+4. Registered Agent.
 The Chairman of the Agency shall be the agent for service of process pursuant to 25 CFR § 522.2(g).
-Until a Chairman is appointed, the Chairperson of the Council shall serve as agent. - 5.
-Gaming manager.
-The Council shall also appoint a gaming manager, who shall report to the Agency and the Council, and shall have the powers and duties described in section 405 and elsewhere in this Ordinance.
+Until a Chairman of the Agency is appointed, the Chairman of the Council shall be the agent for service of process.

+5. Gaming manager.
+The Council shall also appoint a gaming manager, who shall report to the Agency and the Council, and shall have the powers and duties described in section 405 and elsewhere in this Code.
 The gaming manager shall be a salaried employee whose salary shall not be dependent on a percentage of gaming revenues.
 The gaming manager shall serve at the pleasure of the Council.